AArnott/PCLCrypto/README.md

 ### Donations

-If you appreciate this library and/or find it useful, please consider becoming a [GitHub sponsor for its author](https://github.com/sponsors/AArnott) or donating bitcoins to `1NC4k82nNev5Cz7ESBfaohbGsC6TKyjKvX` or any other mechanism shown on [my Keybase profile][Keybase] to its author.
+If you appreciate this library and/or find it useful, please consider becoming a [GitHub sponsor for its author](https://github.com/sponsors/AArnott) or donating bitcoins to `1NC4k82nNev5Cz7ESBfaohbGsC6TKyjKvX` or any other mechanism shown on [their Keybase profile][Keybase].

 ### FAQ